-Directors Continuing in Office Until the 2014 Annual Meeting
+Directors Continuing in Office Until the 2017 Annual Meeting

 Robert C. Merton, Ph.D., is currently the School of Management Distinguished Professor of Finance at the MIT Sloan School of Management.
-He is also University Professor Emeritus at Harvard University and the Resident Scientist at Dimensional Fund Advisors.
-Dr. Merton was the George Fisher Baker Professor of Business Administration from 1988 to 1998 and John and Natty McArthur University Professor from 1998 to 2010 at the Harvard Business School.
+He is also University Professor Emeritus at Harvard University and the Resident Scientist at Dimensional Holdings, Inc. Dr. Merton was the George Fisher Baker Professor of Business Administration from 1988 to 1998 and the John and Natty McArthur University Professor from 1998 to 2010 at the Harvard Business School.
 He previously served on the finance faculty of the MIT Sloan School of Management from 1970 until 1988.
 Dr. Merton received the Alfred Nobel Memorial Prize in Economic Sciences in 1997 for a new method to determine the value of derivatives.
 He is a past President of the American Finance Association, a member of the National Academy of Sciences and a fellow of the American Academy of Arts and Sciences.
-Until September 2008, Dr. Merton was a director and the Chief Science Officer of Trinsum, created in 2007 by a merger of Marakon Associates and Integrated Finance Limited, a specialized investment bank he co-founded in 2002.
+Dr. Merton served as a member of the board of directors of Dimensional Funds from 2003 to 2009.
+Until September 2008, Dr. Merton was also a director and the Chief Science Officer of Trinsum, created in 2007 by a merger of Marakon Associates and Integrated Finance Limited, a specialized investment bank he co-founded in 2002.
 Dr. Merton served as a director of Community First Financial Group and Peninsula Banking Group from 2003 to 2010.
 He serves on advisory boards of several companies and institutions.
 Some of Dr. Merton's other financial and accounting experience includes serving as a Senior Advisor to and Managing Director of JP Morgan Chase & Co. from 1999 to 2001, and a cofounder and principal of Long-Term Capital Management, L.P.
 He has received numerous academic awards and has lectured widely.
-Dr. Merton holds a B.S. degree in engineering mathematics from the California Institute of Technology, and a Ph.D. degree in economics from MIT.
+Dr. Merton holds a B.S. degree in engineering mathematics from Columbia University, an M.S. degree in applied mathematics from the California Institute of Technology, and a Ph.D. degree in economics from MIT.
 In addition, Dr. Merton holds numerous honorary degrees.

 Vijay B. Samant joined us as President and Chief Executive Officer in November 2000.
 Prior to joining us, he had 23 years of diverse U.S. and international sales, marketing, operations, and business development experience with Merck & Co., Inc. ("Merck").
 From 1998 to 2000, he was Chief Operating Officer of the Merck Vaccine Division.
 From 1990 to 1998, he served in the Merck Manufacturing Division as Vice President of Vaccine Operations, Vice President of Business Affairs and Executive Director of Materials Management.
 Mr. Samant holds a master's degree in management studies from the Sloan School of Management at MIT, a master's degree in chemical engineering from Columbia University, and a bachelor's degree in chemical engineering from the University of Bombay, University Department of Chemical Technology.
-Mr. Samant has been a member of the board of directors of Raptor Pharmaceutical Corporation since 2011, and was a member of the board of directors for BioMarin Pharmaceutical Inc. from 2002 to 2004.
-Mr. Samant was a Director of the Aeras Global TB Vaccine Foundation from 2001 to 2010; a member of the Board of Trustees for the National Foundation for Infectious Diseases from 2003 to 2012; and a member of the Board of Trustees for the International Vaccine Institute in Seoul, Korea from 2008 to 2012.
+Mr. Samant presently serves as a member of the board of directors of AmpliPhi Biosciences Corporation.
+Mr. Samant was a member of the board of directors of Raptor Pharmaceutical Corporation from 2011 to 2014, and was a member of the board of directors for BioMarin Pharmaceutical Inc. from 2002 to 2004.
+Mr. Samant was a Director of the Aeras Global TB Vaccine Foundation from 2001 to 2010, a member of the Board of Trustees for the National Foundation for Infectious Diseases from 2003 to 2012, and a member of the Board of Trustees for the International Vaccine Institute in Seoul, Korea from 2008 to 2012.

-Directors Continuing in Office Until the 2015 Annual Meeting
+Directors Continuing in Office Until the 2018 Annual Meeting